Time to Burn (Storm song)

 "Time to Burn" is a song by German electronic music duo Storm, also known as Jam & Spoon.
 It was released as the fourth single from Storm's only studio album, Stormjunkie, in May 2000.
 A hard house and dark trance song, the track was written and produced by Storm members Rolf Ellmer and Markus Löffel under the pseudonyms Trancy Spacer and Spacy Trancer.
+The main stab sound and melody is sampled from X-101's 1991 song "Sonic Destroyer".
 "Time to Burn" became the duo's highest-charting single on the UK Singles Chart when it peaked at number three in August 2000, and it also became a top-40 hit in Belgium, Ireland, and the Netherlands.
 The song is certified silver in the United Kingdom for shipping over 200,000 copies.

 Release and reception

 In Germany, "Time to Burn" was released in May 2000 through Zeitgeist Records.
 On 29 May, it debuted at its peak of number 58 on the German Singles Chart, spending three more weeks in the top 100 before dropping out.
 Before its official UK release, the song appeared on the UK Singles Chart as an import single, reaching number 77.
 On 31 July 2000, Data Records released "Time to Burn" in the UK across three formats: CD, 12-inch vinyl, and cassette.
 Six days later, the song rose 74 places to number three on the UK Singles Chart, making it Jam & Spoon's highest-charting UK single under any of their aliases.
-"Time to Burn" spent 13 nonconsecutive weeks within the UK top 100 and ended the year as the country's 65th-best-selling single, receiving a silver sales certification from the British Phonographic Industry (BPI) for shipping over 200,000 units in August 2000.
+"Time to Burn" spent 13 non-consecutive weeks within the UK top 100 and ended the year as the country's 65th-best-selling single, receiving a silver sales certification from the British Phonographic Industry (BPI) for shipping over 200,000 units in August 2000.

 In Ireland, "Time to Burn" debuted at number 17 on the Irish Singles Chart on 10 August 2000.
 Three weeks later, it ascended to its peak of number 11.
 It spent 11 weeks within the Irish top 50 and ranked in at number 68 on the Irish year-end chart for 2000.
 Elsewhere in Europe, the song charted in the Netherlands and the Flanders region of Belgium.
 In the latter territory, the single charted for nine weeks, peaking at number 26 in November 2000.
 In the Netherlands, it reached number 20 on the Dutch Top 40 and number 18 on the Single Top 100.
 On the Eurochart Hot 100, "Time to Burn" debuted at number 15, its peak, and remained on the chart for nine weeks.